Bachelor of Visual Merchandising: Degree Overview

 Take a look at some of the classes included in a bachelor's degree program in visual merchandising.
 Discover the many career paths that graduates could pursue, options for continuing education and examples of salary ranges.

 Earning a Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) in Visual Merchandising can prepare students for careers in many industries, including restaurant and hospitality, retail and fashion.
 Bachelor's degree programs in visual merchandising are also offered as fashion merchandising majors.
 Within the program, prospective merchandisers learn to develop displays and floor plans to attract customers and increase sales.
 In addition to examining fashion fundamentals, store design, visual presentation and economics, students typically have opportunities to learn visual merchandising through fieldwork.
-Applicants require a high school diploma or GED for admission.
+Applicants need a high school diploma or GED for admission.

 Visual merchandising students learn the fundamentals of consumer trends, visual communication and design.
 They explore clothing construction, consumer textiles, fashion trends, retail buying and fashion history.
 Additionally, many programs offer opportunities for internships and other real-world experiences, such as fashion shows or visits to wholesale distribution and retail companies.
 Some of the courses students might take include: